Monterey County Office of Education Early Learning Program

 About

-The Monterey County Office of Education Early Learning Program offers early childhood education and comprehensive child and family services.
-The program works in partnership with the community and honors and reflects the cultural and linguistic diversity of the community.
+The Monterey County Office of Education Early Learning Program focuses on early childhood education and comprehensive child and family services.
+The program honors and reflects the cultural and linguistic diversity of the community within all aspects of the program and promotes healthy eating and lifestyle principles throughout its programs.
+It operates with a formal structure of shared governance that includes parent participation in decision-making through the Early Learning Policy Council and the Governing Body.

 • Ages: 3–5 years old

-The leadership team includes Dr. Deneen Guss, County Superintendent of Schools; Esmeralda Gomar, Chairperson (Policy Council); Angelica Romo, Vice-Chairperson (Policy Council); Deisy Rentana-Garcia, Secretary (Policy Council); and Gustavo Pat, a Policy Council member with a title that was truncated in the source.
-The program also lists an Early Learning Senior Program Director and the Monterey County Office of Education Superintendent of Schools by title.
+The leadership team includes Dr. Deneen Guss, County Superintendent of Schools; Esmeralda Gomar, Chairperson (Policy Council); Angelica Romo, Vice-Chairperson (Policy Council); and Deisy Rentana-Garcia, Secretary (Policy Council).

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.